kavasteah23/nextcloud-spreed-signaling/README.md

 You will likely have to adjust the Janus command line options depending on the exact network configuration on your server.
 Refer to [Setup of Janus](#setup-of-janus) and the Janus documentation for how to configure your Janus server.

 Copy `server.conf.in` to `server.conf` and adjust it to your liking.
+Also copy `turnserver.conf.in` to `turnserver.conf` for turn server and `nginx.conf.in` to `nginx.conf` for reverse proxy configuration.

 If you're using the [docker-compose.yml](docker-compose.yml) configuration as is, the MCU Url must be set to `ws://localhost:8188`, the NATS Url must be set to `nats://localhost:4222`, and TURN Servers must be set to `turn:localhost:3478?transport=udp,turn:localhost:3478?transport=tcp`.